 New research has found that there may be a link between cardiovascular disease and Alzheimer’s.
 Conducted at Vanderbilt University Medical Center, researchers found that those with reduced heart function were more likely to develop memory loss.
-This study may then suggest that a healthy heart can possible prevent dementia down the road.
+This study may then suggest that a healthy heart can possibly prevent dementia down the road.

 The Heart & Brain Relationship